 Belgium Job Interview Tips

-A job search in Belgium requires more than just the obvious Belgium CV writing and translation - it requires careful preparation.
+A job search in Belgium requires more than just the obvious Belgium CV with Belgium cover letter writing and translation - it requires careful preparation.
 You must pass the Belgium job interview.
 You will face issues that probably did not even cross your mind when you start planning to go for jobs in Belgium.

 Prepare yourself for the Belgium job interview.
 Before an interview find out information about the company you want to work for.
 Business cards, letters of reference and photocopies of academic certificates at initial job interviews are customary.
 References are usually verified, so notify your referees in advance.
 An extra CV can be handy too.

-Remember, how you dress is the one of the most important parts in not getting hired.
+Remember, how you dress is one of the most important parts of not hired for available jobs

 So, check the Belgium dress code

 Practice your one or two-sentence "speech" about who you are and what you do.
 Do not talk about being jobless.
 Do not whine.
 Do not dump on your former employer.
 Be positive.
 You will never get a second chance to make a first impression!

 Remember, these same keywords you used in your CV will be the foundation for your job interviews.
 Not only do you need to be able to write about your keywords, but also during an interview, you must be able to talk about them as well, in strong and powerful statements that highlight your successes, contributions and achievements.